circlefin/perimeter-protocol/docs/index.md

 function convertToShares(uint256 assets) external view returns (uint256)
 ```

-_Calculates the amount of shares that would be exchanged by the vault for the amount of assets provided._
+_Calculates the amount of shares that would be exchanged by the vault for the amount of assets provided.
+Rounds DOWN per EIP4626._

 ### convertToAssets